adsrmk/vitepress-latest/docs/en/guide/failed-payment.md

 # Failed payment(s)

-To ensure uninterrupted access to your hosting environments and data, our billing system follows a structured process for payment management.
-Monthly subscriptions are processed on the **1st of each month** via your primary payment method on file.

 In the event that an initial transaction cannot be completed—often due to routine card expirations or bank communication errors—our system begins a grace period designed to give your team time to resolve the issue without loss of service.

 <br>